vim-erlang/vim-erlang-runtime/README.md

 The command does the following:

-1. Starts Vim with nocompatible set and without sourcing any vimrc.
+1. Starts Vim with `nocompatible` set and without sourcing any vimrc.

-2. Puts the directory above the current one, i.e. the root directory of this repo, first in the runtimepath, such that the ftplugin, indent etc. from this repo are sourced first.
-Then the regular runtime path is added and finally the path to where vader is installed is added (this will be different depending on which plugin manager you use, the path below is where vim-plug puts it).
+2. Puts the directory above the current one, i.e. the root directory of this repository, first in the `runtimepath`, such that the ftplugin, indent etc. from this repository are sourced first.
+Then the regular runtime path is added and finally the path to where Vader is installed is added (this will be different depending on which plugin manager you use, the path below is where vim-plug puts it).

-3. Sources the vader plugin file so that the `Vader` command can be used.
+3. Sources the Vader plugin file so that the `Vader` command can be used.

 4. Enables using filetype specific settings and indentation.

-5. Runs all vader test files found in the current directory and then exits Vim.
+5. Runs all Vader test files found in the current directory and then exits Vim.

 6. Echoes `Success` if all test cases pass, else `Failure`.

-For more details, see the [vader][vader] repository.
+For more details, see the [Vader] repository.

 ## Contributing